 5. Creating Depth

 There’s a lot going on in this kitchen, from the blue color of the island table to the rustic beams running through the ceiling.
 Quietly taking centerstage, however, is the rich wood top on the island.
-The dark color and smooth grain of the wood both complement and contrast the other materials in the room.
+The dark color and smooth grain of the rustic reclaimed wood both complement and contrast the other materials in the room.
 This creates some interest for the space, while also giving the eye a quiet place to rest and take in the rest of the room.

-Create Your Own Focus with Reclaimed Wood
+Create Your Own Focus With Reclaimed Wood From Elmwood Reclaimed Timber